wp-plugins/ciusan-restrict-widget/Readme.txt

 == Description ==

-**Ciusan Restrict Widget can display the widget that contains shortcodes, link, images or whatever.
-You can display the widget only for users who are logged or visitors only, or even both.**
+**Ciusan Restrict Widget can show message for user loggedin or for user not loggedin only in widget area**

 Features:
 * Can show message for user loggedin only, show message for user not loggedin only, or show message for both users.